vrineau/Agatta/README.md

 Agatta and all its dependencies can be installed using `pip install Agatta`.
 Detailed explanations are available in the [tutorial](https://vrineau.github.io/AgattaDocs/Tutorial.html).

 The package implements a pipeline for efficient heuristic searches that requires the installation of WQFM (https://github.com/Mahim1997/wQFM-2020), TNT (http://www.lillo.org.ar/phylogeny/tnt/), or a PAUP* command-line binary (http://phylosolutions.com/paup-test).

-## Documentation and Support

-The official repository is on [GitHub](https://github.com/vrineau/Agatta)

-The [documentation is available here](https://vrineau.github.io/AgattaDocs/intro.html) with the installation procedure and tutorials.

-An help for all commands is available directly using `agatta help`.

-If you have questions, feel free to pull requests on [GitHub Issues](https://github.com/vrineau/Agatta/issues).

 ## Usage examples